This guide supports NUS researchers to:

 Assigning a DOI (Digital Object Identifier) to data and including it in a data citation is considered best practice.

-A DOI is a unique persistent identifier for either digital or non-digital objects, whether or not they have any internet presence.
-Other than giving the data a persistent access, DOI Names are supported by the International DOI Foundation (IDF) and Registration Agencies infrastructure, which provides ongoing DOI services and allows for a high level of confidence in the quality and accuracy of DOI Names.
+A DOI (Digital Object Identifier) is a unique persistent identifier for either digital or non-digital objects, whether or not they have any internet presence.
+Other than giving the data a persistent access, DOI names are supported by the International DOI Foundation (IDF) and Registration Agencies infrastructure, which provides ongoing DOI services and allows for a high level of confidence in the quality and accuracy of DOI names.

 ScholarBank@NUS provides a DOI for datasets that are registered via Datacite, a leading global non-profit organisation that provides persistent identifiers (DOIs) for research data.
 You can read our guide to understand more about the benefits of assigning a DOI to your dataset and our DOI minting services.